-The other day I wrote a blog post on how to find where your stuff’s been shared on social media.
+The other day I wrote a blog post on how to find where your stuff has been shared on social media.
 I wanted to share my post with my friends on Facebook, but to my dismay, a horrible thing happened!

-I posted my link and Facebook refused to pull up the image from my blog post.
-Nobody wants to just click a link without a picture or anything describing the link.
+I posted my link, and Facebook refused to pull up the image from my blog post.
+Nobody wants to click a link without a picture or anything describing the link.
 No description?
 No traffic.

 But alas, there is a fix for this.
 Facebook has a handy tool called the Open Graph Object Debugger.

 You head on over to this handy little thing and paste your problem URL in the box and voilà… well, your problems aren’t solved.
-But… it tells you what kind of beast you have to fight.
+But, it does tell you what kind of beast you have to fight.